Logius-standaarden/fsc-core/draft-fsc-core-00.md

 ![Contract Management](contract-management.ascii-art "Contract Management") !---

 Inways and Outways of a Peer are in part configured by the Contract Manager.
 The Contract Manager stores Contracts involving the Peer and translates the content of the Contracts in configuration for the local Inway and Outway functionality.

 !---
 ![Peer Configuration](peer-configuration.svg "Peer Configuration")
 ![Peer Configuration](peer-configuration.ascii-art "Peer Configuration") !---

-## Connecting to a service

-## Providing a service

-## Administrating a Peer {#administrating}

-XX

 # Specifications